Improved Direct Product Theorems for Randomized Query Complexity: Preliminaries

-To apply Lemma~\ref{smallchern}, it is helpful to understand the behavior of the function $h(x) := x \ln(1/x)$.
-This function is increasing on $(0, e^{-1}]$, and as $x \rightarrow 0$, $h(x)$ approaches 0 only slightly more slowly than $x$ itself.
-For example, if $n > 1$ we have
+The constant $6$ in Lemma~\ref{smallchern} is not best-possible.
+To apply the lemma, it is helpful to understand the behavior of the function $h(x) := x \ln(1/x)$.
+This function is increasing on $(0, e^{-1}]$, and as $x \rightarrow 0$, $h(x)$ approaches 0 only slightly more slowly than $x$ itself: for an integer $n > 1$ we have